OData/v3ProtocolDocument/OData Atom Format.markdown

 The Atom Syndication Format [RFC4287][] defines an XML-based format for describing collections ("feeds") made up of individual "entries".
 The Atom Publishing Protocol [RFC5023][] defines an application-level protocol based on HTTP transfer of Atom-formatted representations.

+OData builds on [RFC4287][] and [RFC5023][] by defining additional conventions and extensions for representing and querying entity data.

 ## 5.1.
 Namespaces

 OData defines meaning for elements and attributes defined in the following namespaces.